A Popular FLEXIBLE Warm Neutral: Benjamin Moore Ballet White

 See the before and afters here: A Stunning Exterior Makeover – Painted Brick and More

-If you’ve read my post re: picking exterior paint colours, you’ll know that exterior colours tend to come up a bit lighter than you THINK they will.
+If you’ve read my post re: picking exterior paint colors, you’ll know that exterior colors tend to come up a bit lighter than you THINK they will.
 Ballet White proves this point nicely, without looking white or stark.

 If your walls are Ballet White, what’s the best white for your trim?

-Does Sherwin Williams have a paint colour similar to Ballet White?
+Does Sherwin Williams have a paint color similar to Ballet White?